buzzgreyday/hgtp-node-discord-bot/README.md

-# Hypergraph Discord Node Stutus Bot

 ![Logo](https://github.com/buzzgreyday/hgtp-node-discord-bot/blob/master/static/logo/banner-color.png)

 ## Description

-This project aims to make Constellation node operators more productive by making node data and statistics easily accessible and notifying operators in case of node processing anomalies.
+This is a community driven project supported by voluntary donations, the aim of the project is to make Constellation node operators more productive by making node data and statistics easily available.
+Reports are sent instantaneously in the event of 1) automatically detected anomalies and 2) upon request from the operator.

-## Features

-- Free to use
-- Reports node status over Discord DM's
-- Provides useful info and statistics on demand
-- Automatic or on-demand status reporting for subscribers

-## Subscribe

 # Clone project

-Instructions on how to install and run your project.
+Instructions on how to install the Node Robot.

 # Prerequisites